1987 Marine Trader

 He is thoughtful in his approach, researches answers thoroughly, and gets satisfaction from solving a problem.
 He frequently thinks “outside of the box” to achieve a solution.
 He brings that same thoughtful thoroughness to finding the right boats for his buyers, and the right buyers for his sellers.
 His military upbringing and background contribute to his tenacity and integrity.

-Tom is a member of MTOA, AGLCA, and the Florida Yacht Club, and recently completed the Yacht Broker Institute course “Fundamentals & Essentials of Yacht Brokerage”
+Tom is a member of MTOA, AGLCA, and the Florida Yacht Club, and has completed the Yacht Broker Institute course “Fundamentals & Essentials of Yacht Brokerage”

 Tom can be reached by email at Tom@CurtisStokes.net or by phone at 904-382-9610.